Leadership and Character Learning Activity

 1. Introduction: Gain the interest of the learners by starting with an interesting example that illustrates professional beliefs and values or the lack of them.
-For example, two people with high profiles that showed a lack of values would be Presidents Clinton and Nixon.
+For example, two leaders with high profiles that show a lack of values might be Presidents Clinton and Nixon.
 Although both held many outstanding values, they are often overshadowed by a lack of certain moral standards.
-While two persons that displayed high values might be Mother Teresa for her care of the poor or Martin Luther King for his stand for civil rights.
+While two leaders who displayed high values might be Mother Teresa, for her care of the poor, or Martin Luther King, for his stand for civil rights.

 2. Define beliefs and values:

 - Beliefs—assumptions or convictions that a person holds to be true regarding people, concepts, or things.